 - June 1st – New Board members officially take office; Board members stepping down return all ISSDC belongings and pass over all ongoing work to Successors

 Section 2.
 Nominations.
 No person may be a candidate for an office or position on the Board who has not been nominated.
 All candidates must be members in good standing of the ISSDC with a paid membership prior to midnight Jan 31st of that year.
 Nominations for election candidates cannot be made at the annual meeting or in any manner other than as provided in this section.
-Members in good standing may make nominations for the seats up for election to the Election Committee as provided in this article, or to the ISSDC Secretary, as provided in this article.
+Members in good standing may make nominations to the ISSDC Secretary during open nominations as provided in this article, or to the Election Committee, if necessary, as provided in this article.
 Members may nominate as many people as they choose, however, the member should first check with candidate that they would accept the nomination.

-- If one or more valid nominations are received by the Secretary on or before March 15th, the Secretary shall email to each member in good standing on April 15th an electronic ballot listing in alphabetical order by last name all of the nominees for each position and their location.
+4.1.
+Additional nominations.
+Election of Election Committee Slate.
+If no valid Open Nominations are received by the Secretary on or before March 1st, the Election Committee’s slate of candidates shall be declared elected and no balloting will be required.
+If one or more valid Open Nominations are received by the Secretary on or before March 1st, the Secretary shall email to each member in good standing on April 15th an electronic ballot listing in alphabetical order by last name all of the nominees for each position and their location..